-I work as an artist creating work in printmaking, book art and digital media.
-I have taught at Duke University for the past thirty years, in the Department of Art, Art History and Visual Studies, where I am a Professor of the Practice of Visual Art.
-I received my BFA degree from the Rhode Island School of Design (1978) and MA and MFA degrees from the University of Wisconsin-Madison (1981).
-My work in printmaking includes images in relief and silkscreen with my imagery melding abstracted, readable letterforms and symbols extracted from Western, Middle Eastern, Far Eastern, Mesoamerican, ancient writing systems, contemporary graffiti, calligraphy, charts and maps.
-My working process involves excising segments of my printed images, dissecting, layering, repositioning and reassembling them into symbols and icons that have become the trademark of my work.
-I am continually modifying my imagery: reconstructing, rebuilding, and altering my prints, reconnecting and reinterpreting her complex forms into novel permutations that are visually, technically, and conceptually connected and related.
-I am also continually experimenting in how I can adapt my printmaking practice to different technological programs, facets and procedures, including laser fabrication used in woodcut, book art and installation.
+I work as an artist creating prints, artist books, drawings and digital images.
+I received my BFA degree from the Rhode Island School of Design (1978) and my MFA degree from the University of Wisconsin-Madison (1981).
+My relief and silkscreen prints meld together abstract and readable letterforms extracted from Western, Middle Eastern, Far Eastern and Meso-American writing systems, graffiti, calligraphy, charts and maps.
+My art-making process involves excising segments of my printed images, repositioning, layering, and reassembling them into a matrix of patterns and glyphs that have become the trademark of my work.
+I am continually modifying my imagery, rebuilding and altering my prints into complex forms of novel permutations that are visually, technically, and conceptually connected.
+I continually experiment in adapting my printmaking practice to different types of technology and digital imaging programs.

-My work has been exhibited in one-woman, international print biennale and triennials, invitational, group and juried shows, with my prints found in many museum and corporate collections.
-Some of these include: the Achenbach Foundation for Graphic Arts, the Brooklyn Museum of Art, the Boston Public Library, The Fogg Museum, UCLA’s Grunwald Center for the Graphic Arts, the Huntsville Museum of Art, the Mint Museum, the Museum of Fine Arts, Boston, the Museum of Fine Arts, Houston, Museum of Art, California State University Long Beach, Museum of Art, Texas Tech University, National Museum of American Art, Santa Barbara Museum of Art, the Smithsonian Institution and the Springfield Museum of Art.
+My work has been exhibited in one-woman, international print biennials and triennials, invitational, group and juried shows.
+My prints are found in many museum and corporate collections including: the Achenbach Foundation for Graphic Arts, the Brooklyn Museum of Art, the Boston Public Library, The Fogg Museum, UCLA’s Grunwald Center for the Graphic Arts, the Huntsville Museum of Art, the Mint Museum, the Museum of Fine Arts, Boston, the Museum of Fine Arts, Houston, Museum of Art, California State University Long Beach, Museum of Art, Texas Tech University, National Museum of American Art, Santa Barbara Museum of Art, and the Smithsonian Institution.

-My print studio is adjacent to my home in Durham, North Carolina, which looks out onto the Eno State Park.
-My dogs, Molly (the blond lab mix) Zazi (the elderly Vizsla) and Moose (the happy dog in the center who is no longer with us) are the best studio assistants one could wish for, although they do a lot of sleeping on the job!
+My printmaking studio is adjacent to my home in Durham, North Carolina, which looks out onto the Eno State Park.
+My dogs, Molly and Gus, are the best studio assistants one could wish for, although they do a lot of sleeping on the job!